giantswarm/rfc/multi-tenancy-observability/README.md

 #### Different tenant configuration options

-After a few different customer calls, we find out that they have different needs when it comes to multi-tenancy.
+After a few different customer calls, we found out that they have different needs when it comes to multi-tenancy.

 ##### Cluster == Tenant